python-discord/site/pydis_site/apps/content/resources/guides/python-guides/common-windows-issues.md

 ### When I run `python` in the terminal I get no result, or the Windows Store opens!

-By default Windows has an alias for `python` in the terminal to guide you to install it from the Windows Store.
-We would not recommend that you install Python from the Microsoft Store, see why [here](../microsoft-store.md).
+By default Windows has an alias for `python` in the terminal to guide you to install it from the Microsoft Store.
+I would not recommend that you install Python from the Microsoft Store, see why [here](../microsoft-store.md).
 To disable this alias, search "App execution aliases" in windows search and click on "Manage app execution aliases".
 In the list you should see two options